Using the CLI to register your AI model versions in Collibra

 On-demand help

-The utility CLI has a --help flag to retrieve built-in reference documentation.
+The CLI has a --help flag to retrieve built-in reference documentation.
 Run ./collibra --help to view a list of all available commands and flags.

 Streamlined registration flow